-Withdrawal is termination of the student's association with the School.
+Withdrawal is termination of the student's association with the school.
 Withdrawal may be initiated by the student or by faculty, and the student may be eligible or ineligible to return.
-In rare cases, at the discretion of the dean, the School may withdraw a student if it is determined that the student is a danger to self or others or if the student is unable to act on the student's behalf to prevent academic and/or financial jeopardy.
-Students in the GEPN year may be withdrawn from the program by the program chair due to a course failure.
-Failure of a course means the student is unable to progress in the GEPN program.
+In rare cases, at the discretion of the dean, the school may withdraw a student if it is determined that the student is a danger to self or others or if the student is unable to act on the student's behalf to prevent academic and/or financial jeopardy.
+Students who do not register for a term by the end of the add period, will be administratively withdrawn from the school.